beratgonultas/raddam-diary/3-understanding-the-code.md

 ```~/public/CMSSW_8_0_16/src/HCALCommissioning2017/HFRaddamAnalyzer/```

 So I have two copy of both PulseShapes.pdf and TDCShapes.pdf.
-And we expect a difference since I ran the analyzeTS.sh one additional time for 321025 compared to the original one.
+I want to compare them since I ran the analyzeTS.sh one additional time for 321025 compared to the original one.

 To detect where those pdfs are, I used ```find``` command.